 To know that we are secure in our relationship with God because of Jesus’ death and resurrection.

-Before we read through the articles, ask, “If I were to die today, how confident am I that I would go to Heaven on a scale from 0-100?”
+“If I were to die today, how confident am I that I would go to Heaven on a scale from 0-100?”
 If the answer is anything less than 100, this lesson will help to gain confidence in the finished work of Christ making us 100% saved.

 What did Christ accomplish?